Methodism vs Pentecostalism: What the Difference?

 SalvationMethodists are Arminian, as opposed to Calvinists or Reformed.Pentecostal denominations, like the Assemblies of God, are Arminian.

-Spiritual giftsSome Methodists are cessationists, others are continuationists.
-Pentecostal expressions have been associated with revivalism in the Methodist tradition, which has historically been a topic of internal debate and tension.Pentecostals are continuationists, as it’s a distinguishing feature of the movement.
+Spiritual giftsSome Methodists are cessationists; others are continuationists.
+Pentecostal expressions have been associated with revivalism in the Methodist tradition, which have historically been a topic of internal debate and tension.Pentecostals are continuationists, as it’s a distinguishing feature of the movement.

-CommunionMethodists believe in the real presence of Christ, making it more than a mere memorial like in some Protestant traditions, but they don’t believe in transubstantiation like Catholicism teaches.Most Pentecostal churches teaches that the bread and cup are memorials of the death of Christ.
+CommunionMethodists believe in the real presence of Christ, making it more than a mere memorial like in some Protestant traditions, but they don’t believe in transubstantiation as Catholicism teaches.Most Pentecostal churches teach that the bread and cup are memorials of the death of Christ.
 They reject transubstantiation.

-EschatologyThe Second Coming of Christ is a primary doctrine; the millennium is understood according to amillennial theology; meaning, it interprets the 1,000-year period described in Revelation 20:1-6 figuratively and defines it as the time between Christ’s first and second coming (i.e. the Church Age)Pentecostals are strong dispensational, pretribulation, premillennialists.
+EschatologyThe Second Coming of Christ is a primary doctrine; the millennium is understood according to Amillennial theology.
+It interprets the 1,000 years described in Revelation 20:1-6 figuratively and defines it as the time between Christ’s first and second coming (i.e., the Church Age)Pentecostals are strong dispensational, pretribulation, and Premillennialists.

 References: